mlnotebook/RCA/README.md

 # RCA
-### Implementation of Reverse Classification in Python with SimpleElastix
+### Implementation of Reverse Classification Accuracy in Python with SimpleElastix

 This code implements Reverse Classification Accuracy (RCA) as applied in our MICCAI 2017 paper: